The Junction of Immersive Analytics and Virtual Reconstructions -- A Case Study on the Mausoleum of Emperor Maxentius: Maxentius Mausoleum

 \section{Maxentius Mausoleum}

 To provide insight into the significance of our archaeological example, we briefly discuss its historical and typological embedding and connection to the reign of Maxentius.
 The latter is relevant, as after nearly a century, during which the Roman emperors had been virtually absent from Rome and spent most of their time campaigning at the frontiers of the empire, the short rule of Maxentius (r.~306-312) gave Rome again the status of a permanent imperial residence.
-Maxentius styled himself as the conservator of Rome (conservator urbis suae) and added several large buildings such as the Maxentius Basilica and the temple of Venus and Rome, thermal baths and an extension of the imperial palace on the Palatine Hill to the architectural ensemble of the city~\cite[pp.~12-13, 51, 74-82, 87-95]{leppin2007maxentius}.
+Maxentius styled himself as the conservator of Rome (conservator urbis suae) and added several large buildings such as the Maxentius Basilica and the temple of Venus and Rome, thermal baths, and an extension of the imperial palace on the Palatine Hill to the architectural ensemble of the city~\cite[pp.~12-13, 51, 74-82, 87-95]{leppin2007maxentius}.

-On the city's outskirts, at the third milestone of the Via Appia leading southwards, Maxentius built a residential complex, which encompassed a villa suburbana with an attached well-preserved circus and a monumental mausoleum directed towards the Via Appia.
+On the city's outskirts, at the third milestone of the Via Appia leading southwards, Maxentius built a residential complex that encompassed a villa suburbana with an attached well-preserved circus and a monumental mausoleum facing the Via Appia.
 The mausoleum, which forms the core of the complex, is surrounded by a slightly offset portico of 99.50 by 85 meters, of which substantial remains (as high as 11 meters) can still be seen~\cite[p.~14]{rasch1984maxentius} (see Fig.~\ref{fig:remains}).
 However, the preserved remains of the mausoleum give the modern visitor only a limited idea of its former importance and structure.
-Just the foundations of the original building remain, overbuilt partly by a farmhouse of the 18$^{th}$ century~\cite[pp.~5--6]{rasch1984maxentius}.
+Just the foundations of the original building remain, overbuilt partly by a farmhouse of the 18$^{\text{th}}$ century~\cite[pp.~5--6]{rasch1984maxentius}.
 Inside the building, an ambulatory crypt around an overarching pillar with niches inside is well-preserved.
-The layout of the building includes a round podium with a diameter of 33.25 meters.
+The building's layout features a circular podium with a diameter of 33.25 meters.
 Adjacent is a front porch partly overbuilt by a farmhouse with a length of 17.00 meters and a width of 22.68 meters.
 Covered by the farmhouse, a vaulted cellar of the front porch with a diameter of 9.10 by 16.33 meters remains.
 The still-existing crypt has a diameter of 23.54 meters, a central column 9.70 meters wide, and seven niches~\cite[pp.~86--90]{Johnson2009}.